chetan25/react-ssr-mfe-shared-state/README.md

 - This is a simple library that exposes a simple Shared Context.
 - This Shared context serves as root level context to share state between different micro apps.

+Note - To install the Shared lib in every package, run `npm pack` in the Shared State library and than take that tar file and install it as a normal dep in other sub apps.

 ## Gotchas

 #### Sharing Shared State library